-- basic essential skills
+essential skills

-- vocational skills

-- employability skills
+- vocational skills - employability skills

-Basic essential skills include spoken and written communications in English, maths, digital and IT.
+Essential skills include spoken and written communications in English, maths, digital and IT.

-Vocational skills are practical skills that help a person to get, perform, and perfect a job or trade.
+Vocational skills are practical skills that help a person to get, perform and perfect a job or trade.

 Employability skills are the core traits required to succeed in any job.
-They are the soft skills that make you desirable to an organization regardless of your previous training or professional experience.
-Employability skills increase your verbal communication, work-readiness, and teamwork ability.
+They are the soft skills that make a person desirable to an organization regardless of their previous training or professional experience.
+Employability skills increases their verbal communication, work-readiness, and teamwork ability.